 How the world views cannabis is rapidly changing.
 Each day, more and more cannabis products are entering the market.
-Thus, making it increasingly difficult to know which to choose for people just getting into the trend.
-CBD products have significantly grown in popularity over the past few years because of the benefits they offer.
-Still, there’s a lot of misconceptions regarding CBD and cannabis products in general.
-Terms such as CBD distillate or isolate on product labels can make it even more confusing.
-It’s essential to understand what these names actually mean and how each affects you.
+That makes it harder to choose your best form of CBD.
+Especially since terms such as CBD isolate or isolate on product labels can make it even more confusing.
+It’s essential to understand what these names actually mean and how each product affects you.

-First things first, CBD is short for ‘cannabidiol.’
+Before we dive in, let’s clear up a few terms.
+First, CBD is short for ‘cannabidiol.’
 It’s one of the many compounds found in the hemp plant.
-However, it lacks the THC cannabinoid, so it has no psychoactive effects.
+But unlike the THC cannabinoid, it has no psychoactive effects.
 Products that contain CBD take many forms, including CBD edibles, CBD oil, CBD enhanced entrees, and CBD topical creams.
-That’s because CBD helps patients with insomnia, anxiety, chronic nausea, depression, and more.
+That’s because CBD may help manage insomnia, anxiety, chronic nausea, depression, and more.
 Plus, CBD works with no risk of severe side effects or overdoses.

-With the basics out of the way, it’s time to get to know two common names in the CBD marketplace: CBD distillate and CBD isolate.
-By the end of this post, you’ll understand precisely what they mean, what’s their difference, and which one is right for you.
+Now we’ve got the basics out of the way, it’s time to get to know two common names in the CBD marketplace: CBD distillate and CBD isolate.
+By the end of this post, you’ll understand precisely what each means.
+Then, we’ll explore, their differences, to help you decide which one is right for you.

 A Quick Note on Full Spectrum CBD and Broad-Spectrum CBD

-Before we get into the CBD isolate vs distillate discussion, let’s first start by discussing what full-spectrum CBD is.
+Before we get into the CBD isolate vs distillate discussion, let’s discuss full-spectrum CBD.

-Full-spectrum CBD are CBD products containing a higher amount of other natural organic compounds.
+Full-spectrum CBD contains a higher amount of other natural organic compounds.
 Those include cannabinoids, aromatic terpenes, and other hemp compounds.
 Full-spectrum CBD products may also hold up to 0.3% of THC (tetrahydrocannabinol).
 THC is the cannabinoid in the cannabis plant with psychoactive properties.
 However, such low content isn’t enough to give you a “high” feeling.

-Broad-spectrum CBD is simply a more refined version of full-spectrum CBD designed to have zero THC content.
-However, it can contain other non-psychoactive cannabinoids, including oils, terpenes, vitamins, and flavonoids.
-Due to the sheer amount of drug tests conducted for work, probation, or medical procedures, broad-spectrum is a handy staple in the CBD industry.
+Broad-spectrum CBD is simply a more refined version of full-spectrum CBD.
+It’s designed to have zero THC content.
+But it can contain other non-psychoactive cannabinoids, as well as terpenes, vitamins, and flavonoids.
+Broad-spectrum CBD could be a great option if you want the entourage effect but have to take frequent drug tests.

 CBD Isolate vs Distillate: Definitions